cvxgrp/scs/README.md

 (slack), and `y` (dual) are returned as dense arrays.
-Cones are specified as the struct above, the rows of `A` must correspond to the cones in the exact order as specified by the cone struct (i.e. put linear cones before soc cones etc.).
+Cones are specified as the struct above, the rows of `A` must correspond to the cones in the exact order as specified by the cone struct (i.e. put linear cones before second-order cones etc.).

 **Warm-start**

-You can warm-start SCS (supply a guess of the solution) by setting warm_start in Data to `1` and supplying the warm-starts in the Sol struct (x,y and s).
+You can warm-start SCS (supply a guess of the solution) by setting warm_start in Data to `1` and supplying the warm-starts in the Sol struct (`x`,`y`, and `s`).
 All inputs must be warm-started if any one is.
 These are used to initialize the iterates in `scs_solve`.

 **Re-using matrix factorization**

-To factorize the matrix once (if using the direct version) and solve many times, simply call scs_init once, and use `scs_solve` many times with the same workspace, changing the input data `b` and `c` (and optionally warm-starts) for each iteration.
+If using the direct version you can factorize the matrix once and solve many times.
+Simply call scs_init once, and use `scs_solve` many times with the same workspace, changing the input data `b` and `c` (and optionally warm-starts) for each iteration.
 See run_scs.c for an example.